-Cyclerion also mirrored two of Ironwood Pharmaceuticals, Inc. ("Ironwood") existing plans, the Amended and Restated 2005 Stock Incentive Plan ("2005 Equity Plan") and the Amended and Restated 2010 Employee, Director and Consultant Equity Incentive Plan ("2010 Equity Plan").
-These mirror plans were adopted to facilitate the exchange of Ironwood equity awards for Cyclerion equity awards upon the Separation as part of the equity conversion.
-As a result of the Separation and in accordance with the EMA, employees of both companies retained their existing Ironwood vested options and received a pro-rata share of Cyclerion options, regardless of which company employed them post-Separation.
+Cyclerion mirrored two of Ironwood Pharmaceuticals, Inc's ("Ironwood") existing plans, the Amended and Restated 2005 Stock Incentive Plan ("2005 Equity Plan") and the Amended and Restated 2010 Employee, Director and Consultant Equity Incentive Plan ("2010 Equity Plan").
+These mirror plans were adopted to facilitate the exchange of Ironwood equity awards for Cyclerion equity awards upon the tax-free spin-off of Ironwood's sGC business (the "Separation") as part of the equity conversion.
+As a result of the Separation and in accordance with the Employee Matters Agreement between Ironwood and Cyclerion entered into as part of the Separation, employees of both companies retained their existing Ironwood vested options and received a pro-rata share of Cyclerion options, regardless of which company employed them post-Separation.
 For employees that were ultimately employed by Cyclerion, unvested Ironwood options and RSUs were converted to unvested Cyclerion options and RSUs.

-The following table provides share-based compensation reflected in the Company's condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2022 and 2021 (in thousands):
+The following table provides share-based compensation reflected in the Company's condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2023 and 2022 (in thousands):